LuxuSam/PhysicalButton/README.md

 ---
 ## ⚠️ Use at your own risk ⚠️
-I am not accountable for any damages made to your printer/raspberry pi when using this plugin (e.g. wrong wiring of buttons, GCODE commands that you send with the buttons to your printer, ...).
+I am not accountable for any damages made to your printer/raspberry pi when using this plugin (e.g. wrong wiring of buttons, GCODE or system commands that you send with the buttons to your printer, ...).

 When setting the plugin up corresponding to my instructions, nothing should happen.